Virtualization-projects/rancher-labs-wiki/Cowpoke-3.2:-Creating-a-new-resource.md

 See if you can follow that article to create a new resource called ```Animal```.
 Add a field called ```species``` to it.
 Get it to the point where you can CRUD Animals (and the species field) in the API.

+If you see the resource in the API, but you're not able to create a new resource, make sure your new table has a primary key or at least one unique key.
+For more information, see: http://www.jooq.org/javadoc/3.2.0/org/jooq/UpdatableRecord.html

 ## Creating a resource that extends from an existing one
 Let's create a ```pet``` resource by extending ```animal```.
 We'll add the field ```owner``` to ```pet```.